Genetics of Coat Color in Dogs

 A brief review of the genes controlling dog coat colors and patterns, based on DNA studies, with scientific references by Sheila Schmutz, PhD.
+Although some of the research presented here was conducted in my laboratory, I have also tried to include the excellent research done by others.
 Some associated webpages focus on specific breeds.

 Homepage Table of Contents